f442y/server_project_writeup/server_project_md/setting_up_system_architecture/setting_up_system_architecture.md

 ```
 I will be setting my WireGuard server's IP address as `10.10.10.0`, so this is what I put as the `server_ip_address`.
 As the allowed IP address range of the clients is between `10.10.10.0` to `10.10.10.255`, the `subnet_mask` is `24`.
-The default port for WireGuard is `51820`, I will be leaving this as th default.
+The default port for WireGuard is `51820`, I will be leaving this as the default.

 Save this configuration file using `Ctrl + S` and exit using `Ctrl + X`.